JvanKatwijk/algol-60-compiler/README.md

-will compile the Algol sources to C code by generating for each of the Algol sources a (more or less) structured C file and include file, and compile and link the C file, resulting in an executable (with the same name as the source program without the extension.
+will compile the Algol sources to C code by generating for each of the Algol sources a (more or less) structured C file and include file, and compile and link the C file, resulting in an executable (with the same name as the source program without the extension).
 The documentation contains a manual with a fairly detailed description of the resulting C code of a dozen example programs.